Study here/Undergraduate studies/Available Subjects/

 Chemistry

-Amongst the Oxford Colleges, Jesus has a particularly strong reputation in Chemistry, with our students achieving well above the average at both College and University level.
+Jesus has a strong reputation in Chemistry, with our students often achieving outcomes above the average at both College and University level.

 The College has three Tutorial Fellows in Chemistry, who are responsible for teaching in Inorganic, Organic and Physical Chemistry.
 The Tutorial Fellows also hold University appointments, and carry out research in the Department of Chemistry.